bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 <!-- type: tab-end -->

-Note that for the select and multi-select configuration options, you need to provide the values that are available for merchants and API users.
+For the select and multi-select configuration options, note that you need to provide values that are available for merchants and API users.

 ## Submit your app